Montero Mining and Exploration (CVE:MON) Sets New 12-Month Low at $0.03

-Shares of Montero Mining and Exploration Ltd. (CVE:MON – Get Rating) reached a new 52-week low during mid-day trading on Monday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 91650 shares traded.
+Montero Mining and Exploration Ltd. (CVE:MON – Get Rating) shares hit a new 52-week low during trading on Tuesday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 60875 shares trading hands.
 The stock had previously closed at C$0.04.

 Montero Mining and Exploration Company Profile